SichangHe/mdbook_ls/README.md

     Full rebuilds happen only when the `.gitignore`, `book.toml`, `SUMMARY.md`, or the theme directory changes.
 - Build artifacts are stored in a temporary directory in memory.
-- It directly serves asset files from the source directory instead of copying all of them.
+- It directly serves static files, additional JS & CSS, and asset files from the source directory, instead of copying them.

 ### Incremental preview current limitations